SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Enlarged parietal foramina

-At least eight mutations in the ALX4 gene have been found to cause enlarged parietal foramina type 2.
-This condition is characterized by enlarged openings (foramina) in the parietal bones, which are the two bones that form the top and sides of the skull.
+Changes in the ALX4 gene have been found to cause enlarged parietal foramina.
+Genetic changes that cause disease are called pathogenic variants.
+Enlarged parietal foramina is characterized by enlarged openings (foramina) in the parietal bones, which are the two bones that form the top and sides of the skull.
 Openings in the parietal bones are normal during fetal development, but they usually close before birth.
-In people with this condition, the parietal foramina remain open throughout life.
+In people with this condition, the parietal foramina remain enlarged and may persist after birth.
+ALX4 gene variants cause a form of the condition known as enlarged parietal foramina type 2.

-The mutations that cause enlarged parietal foramina result in the production of an ALX4 protein that cannot bind to DNA, which alters the regulation of multiple genes.
-As a result, several cell processes are disrupted, including proliferation, differentiation, and survival.
-In early development, the skull seems to be particularly sensitive to changes in ALX4 protein activity.
-Specifically, cells in the skull that are involved in bone formation (ossification) cannot function normally, leading to a lack of bone in areas of the skull and resulting in enlarged parietal foramina.
+Pathogenic variants in the ALX4 gene can cause cells to produce a version of the ALX4 protein that cannot bind to DNA.
+This impairs the regulation of multiple genes, and several cell processes are disrupted.
+The skull seems to be particularly sensitive to changes in ALX4 protein activity during early development.
+Specifically, the cells in the skull that are involved in bone formation (ossification) cannot function normally, leading to a lack of bone in certain areas of the skull and enlarged parietal foramina.

 More About This Health Condition